lycb/site/pages/index.md

 Hi there!

 I am still updating my site.
 Come back later.
-For now, enjoy the blog posts.
+For now, enjoy the blog posts and take a look at my projects.